cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

 {% endgcloak %}

+## Example V

+This example shows how to pass scheduler hints to Nova, in order to achieve affinity or anti-affinity effect.

+{% togglecloak id=5 %}
+Example V
+{% endtogglecloak %}

+{% gcloak 5 %}
+At this stage, the OpenStack plugin does not provide the functionality of managing server groups (creation, deletion) through blueprints.
+Therefore, it is assumed that a server group has already been created by other means, for example:

+{% highlight bash %}
+nova server-group-create --policy anti-affinity my-anti-affinity-group
+{% endhighlight %}

+Given that, you can define a node template as follows (this example receives the server group's name from an input):

+{% highlight yaml %}
+inputs:
+  server_group:
+    type: string

+node_templates:
+  my_server:
+    type: cloudify.openstack.nodes.Server
+    interfaces:
+      cloudify.interfaces.lifecycle:
+        create:
+          inputs:
+            args:
+              scheduler_hints:
+                group: [ get_input: server_group ]
+{% endhighlight %}
+{% endgcloak %}

 # Tips

 * It is highly recommended to **ensure that Openstack names are unique** (for a given type): While Openstack allows for same name objects, having identical names for objects of the same type might lead to ambiguities and errors.